 I am stranded in the wilderness.
 Maybe it’s the result of a hike gone wrong or a busted kayak over the falls.
-One thing is certain, I thought I prepared for an emergency like this, but as I continue to try to trek my way back to civilization, I find myself wishing I had taken the time to choose a better survival knife.
+One thing is certain, I thought I prepared for an emergency like this, but as I continue to try to trek my way back to civilization, I find myself wishing I had taken the time to choose a better tactical survival knife.
 Since I have a long way to go, I begin to contemplate what that knife should’ve been.

-Best Survival Knife – Top List Review
+Best Tactical Survival Knife

-1. Morakniv Bushcraft Survival Fixed Blade Knife
+2. Morakniv Bushcraft Survival Fixed Blade Knife

 This top-rated tactical survival knife features a high carbon steel blade that measures 1/8-inch thick.
 The blade is sharp and durable to serve you in equal measure in the long term.
 With a blade length of 4.3 inches, you can easily keep it discrete.
 It is lightweight at about 4.3 ounces making it flexible as well.
 In an effort to boost durability, the blade is hardened with a black coating that plays the role of protecting your blade from corrosion.